Updated: Apr 28

 When we look within, we discover the insights we need to live more mindfully.
 Meditators develop interoceptive awareness.
 We connect with the body and observe sensations as they arise.
 If we’re eating poorly, we feel that.
 When we’re eating foods that agree with our constitutions, we learn experientially which foods aid in concentration.

 Our gut has its own nervous system, sometimes called the enteric brain.
 It has over 100 million neurons and 35 neurotransmitters.
 Our bodies are home to trillions of bacteria.
 They outnumber our own cells 10 to 1.
 They’re spread across the digestive system.
 Most live in the intestines and colon, commonly called the gut.
 This community of gut bacteria is called the microbiome.
 The gut microbiome not only regulates digestion, vitamin supplementation and metabolism, but affects brain function, neural development, immune function, pain perception, and mental health.
+The gut microbiome appears to play a role in temperature regulation.
+Temperature gives us important information about the body's inflammatory and metabolic state.
 It also plays a key role in the stress response.

 The foods we eat affect the milieu of our gut flora.
 This microbiome plays a vital role in both our physical and mental well-being.
 95% of the information received in the gut goes to the brain; it’s not the other way around.
 What we eat, in other words, affects our concentration, energy levels, and moods for better or for worse.